albertocevallos/image_classifier/README.md

 ##Usage

 Run `jupyter notebook` in terminal when you are in the main directory, then a browser window will pop up.
 You can run the code in the browser easily.

+## Practical Appications

+* Classifying cancer images, cancerogenous moles/tumors using smart phones.
+* Classifying crop by size and color to optmize sales.
+* Drone that identifies dog poops and pick it up.